 Coomaditchie elders share these local stories of the Dreaming with the children of Coomaditchie via oral storytelling traditions and through art.

-Below are three local Dreaming stories, The Story of Five Islands (reproduced with artwork by the children of Coomaditchie), Gurangaty (reproduced with artwork by the youth of the Ngaramura Project, and Birth of the Butterflies.
+Below are three local Dreaming stories, The Story of Five Islands (reproduced with artwork by the children of Coomaditchie), Gurangaty, and Birth of the Butterflies (both reproduced with artwork by the youth of the Ngaramura Project).

 THE STORY OF FIVE ISLANDS

 The Dreaming story of Five Islands is one of many freshwater and saltwater Dharawal creation stories that relate to the five islands clustered off the coast from Port Kembla.
 Below is a simplified retelling of the story, illustrated with artwork created by the children of Coomaditchie.
 Hover over the picture and use the arrows on the left and right of the image to scroll through the story.
-We also have the printed picture book available for sale.
+We also have the printed picture book available for sale in our Marketplace.

 The Dreaming story of Gurangaty is another of many freshwater and saltwater Dharawal creation stories.
 This story relates to the creation of local Illawarra rivers and waterways.
 Below is a simplified retelling of the story, illustrated with artwork created by the youth engaged in the Ngaramura Project.
 Hover over the picture and use the arrows on the left and right of the image to scroll through the story.
 We also have the printed picture book available for sale.